rbisdorff/Digraph3/docSphinx/tutorial.rst

 His commentary was the following: The only initial kernel of this digraph is the choice {*a*, *d*}.
 Yet, it is an ambiguous recommendation, as this choice is conjointly an *initial* --**outranking**-- and *terminal* --**outranked**-- *kernel*.
 If the instability of the best choice recommendation is, however, not considered a problem then the choice {*a*, *b*} shows the most convincing strict outranking quality and could be recommended in priority as best choice candidates.
 Adding alternative *d* to the set of potential best choice candidates is not convincing as there exists in the given digraph the node *b*, which is better evaluated than *d*.
 The argument that the incomparability between *a* and *d* should favour *d* as potential best choice is interesting but another hypothesis could be that *b* perhaps outranks *a*.
 In this latter case, it seams clear that the actual best choice recommendation should be reduced to node *b*, unless one disposes of other information, like a performance tableau and/or the actual computation method of the outranking situations.
 In any case, one has to be very clear about the available information when judging a best choice procedure.

 It became thereafter obvious for us all that both the lack of a specific performance tableau as well as the lack of a precisely defined algorithm for computing valid outranking situations do not allow to judge if a given digraph does indeed model a potential outranking relation.
 In our present bipolar-valued epistemic approach, a valid outranking digraph instance, following from a given performance tableau and the disjunctive epistemic fusion construction of the outranking relation, will necessarily verify the :ref:`strong completeness condition and the coduality principle <Sufficiency-Tutorial-label>`.
-As a consequence, incomparability situations are now modelled by epistemic indeterminateness not by the actual absence of a reciprocal outranking relation.
+As a consequence, incomparability situations are now modelled by *epistemic indeterminateness* and not by the actual absence of a reciprocal outranking relation.

 The digraph put forward by *Bouyssou* in the October 2005 discussion is not strongly complete --node *a* is not outranking node *d* and vice versa-- and does hence not represent, in our present sense, a valid outranking digraph instance.
 Yet, it may be a partial tournament and as such it could be a strict outranking digraph, i.e. the asymmetrical part --the codual-- of a valid outranking digraph.
 In this case, nodes *a* and *d* --the kernel of the strict outranking digraph-- would actually positively outrank each other and, hence, represent both indifferently the natural best choice candidates.
 However, in this not strict outranking digraph, node *a* becomes also the unique *Condorcet* winner --positively outranking all other nodes-- and gives hence the evident unique best choice recommendation.